 - paradox: tailor ‘unopen’; the way ahead ‘opener’;

-- the music of the poem: thirteen assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes or reprises them at intervals or threads them through the text:
+- the music of the poem: fourteen assonant strands are woven into the text; Heaney places them grouped within specific areas to create internal rhymes or reprises them at intervals or threads them through the text:

 - alliterative effects allow pulses or beats or soothings or hissings or frictions of consonant sound to modify the assonant melodies: